rescript-lang/rescript-vscode/README.md

 ## Installation

-Download the latest release here: https://github.com/rescript-lang/rescript-vscode/releases

-Go to VSCode, Command Palette (cmd-shift-p) -> "Extensions: Install from VSIX", then select the `rescript-vscode.vsix` you just downloaded.
+The plugin's on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chenglou92.rescript-vscode).
+In VSCode, `cmd-shift-p` -> "Install Extensions", then find "rescript-vscode".

 The plugin activates on `.res` and `.resi` files.
 If you've already got Reason-Language-Server installed, it's possible that the latter took precedence over this one.
 Make sure you're using this plugin ("ReScript syntax") rather than Reason-Language-Server ("BuckleScript syntax").